-- Money Magazine ranks Michigan State No. 30 in its 2017 list of "711 Best Colleges for Your Money," which takes into account quality of education, affordability, and outcomes.
-This puts MSU in the top 1.5 percent of the 2,400 colleges considered for the ranking.
+- Money Magazine ranks Michigan State No. 41 in its 2018 list of "727 Best Colleges for Your Money," which takes into account quality of education, affordability, and outcomes.

-- MSU is No. 38 among 303 U.S. universities ranked in Washington Monthly’s 2017 College Guide and Rankings.
+- MSU ranks in the top 50 among 316 U.S. universities ranked in Washington Monthly’s 2018 College Guide and Rankings.
 Ratings are based on a school’s contribution to the public good in three broad categories: social mobility, research, and service.

 - MSU earned gold status in the Michigan Veterans Affairs Agency’s 2017-18 Veteran-Friendly School program rankings.